axadam/Numerical/README.md

 * Gamma Function

   * `gammaReg(a:x:)` - The regularized incomplete gamma function.
-This return a `Probability` value that can store values close to 0 or 1 with precision.
+This returns a `Probability` value that can store values close to 0 or 1 with precision.

   * `pGamma(a:x:)` - The regularized lower incomplete gamma function Pₐ(x) = γ(a,x) / Γ(a).
 This is the lower tail of `gammaReg(a:x:)`.